 More often than not, photographers don’t talk about “secrets of their trade” but by observing and noticing the details, you WILL learn a lot.

-• Cultivate a desire to learn and grow.
+• Cultivate the desire to learn and grow

 You can reach success in any profession but in order to do that you need to put in a lot of work.